Donald Luskin

-Donald Luskin (born April 1954) is Chief Investment Officer for Trend Macrolytics LLC, a consulting firm providing investment strategy and macroeconomics forecasting and research for institutional investors.
-Luskin was a contributing editor and columnist both for National Review Online (NRO) and SmartMoney.com.
-His columns touch on investing, economic and political matters.
+Donald Luskin (born April 1954) is Chief Investment Officer for Trend Macrolytics LLC, a consulting firm he founded in 2001, providing investment strategy and macroeconomics forecasting and research for institutional investors.
+Luskin contributes commentaries on the editorial page of the Wall Street Journal, and appears regularly on Fox Business.
+He was formerly a CNBC contributor, a contributing editor and columnist for National Review Online (NRO), and a columnist for TheStreet.com.
+His media commentaries and appearances touch on investing, economic and political matters.

-Luskin was a frequent guest on Larry Kudlow's CNBC television show, Kudlow & Company.
-He has published three books, Index Options and Futures: The Complete Guide, Portfolio Insurance: A Guide to Dynamic Hedging and I Am John Galt: Today's Heroic Innovators Building the World and the Villainous Parasites Destroying It (co-author Andrew Greta).
+Luskin has published three books, Index Options and Futures: The Complete Guide, Portfolio Insurance: A Guide to Dynamic Hedging and I Am John Galt: Today's Heroic Innovators Building the World and the Villainous Parasites Destroying It (co-author Andrew Greta).

-Lushkin also wrote a blog, "The Conspiracy to Keep You Poor and Stupid," based on the title of his as-yet unpublished book.
+Luskin also wrote a blog, "The Conspiracy to Keep You Poor and Stupid," based on the title of his as-yet unpublished book.
 The blog's tagline was: "How big government, big business, big media and big academia block your road to financial freedom—and tell you it's for your own good."
 Luskin is a self-avowed libertarian, and his blog linked to other financial and political blogs espousing similar beliefs.
-He has been a columnist for TheStreet.com and Business 2.0 magazine.
-His writings have appeared in The Wall Street Journal, The Washington Post, the Journal of Portfolio Management, the Harvard Business Review, and other publications.